cinecert/imf-vtfp/readme.md

 ## Status

-This DRAFT memo describes a proposed method for use by IMF applications.
+This DRAFT proposal describes a method for use by IMF applications.
-At this time the memo is open for comment.
-If the proposal is adopted by a sufficiently large subset of the IMF community this memo will then be submitted to [SMPTE](https://www.smpte.org) for publication as standard (ST) engineering document.
+At this time the proposal is open for comment.
+If the proposal is adopted by a sufficiently large subset of the IMF community this proposal will then be submitted to [SMPTE](https://www.smpte.org) for publication as standard (ST) engineering document.
-Substantial changes to this memo might occur during this process, and implementors are cautioned against making permanent implementation or deployment decisions based on its current contents.
+Substantial changes to this proposal might occur during this process, and implementors are cautioned against making permanent implementation or deployment decisions based on its current contents.